 TRANSITION/GENDER AFFIRMING: The personal process or processes a trans or gender diverse person determines is right for them in order to live as their defined gender identity and so that society recognises this.
 Transition may involve social, medical/surgical and/or legal steps that affirm a person's gender.
+Affirming gender doesn't mean changing gender, 'having a sex change' or becoming a man or a woman, transition isn't the same as being trans.
+A trans or gender diverse person who hasn't medically or legally transitioned is no less the man, woman or non-binary person they've always been.

-CISGENDER: A term used to describe people who identify their gender as the same as what was assigned to them at birth (male or female).
+CISCENDER: A term used to describe people who identify their gender as the same as what was assigned to them at birth (male or female).
 'Cis' is a Latin term meaning 'on the same side as'.